 In other words, you can’t simply “set them right as to the facts” because they already have fake facts embedded in their heads.
 To make matters worse, another study found that attempts to correct people’s misconceptions often caused them to hold on to their opinions more tightly.
 This defensive processing (the “backfire effect”) allows politicians like Trump to fill people’s heads with nonsense while keeping them fully engaged and politically active.
 He is their friend and savior … the only person willing to tell them the truth.

 Writing in FiveThirtyEight, Anne Pluta states breaks down the incentive to deceive people:

 “For most politicians, it doesn’t make sense to use precious resources to try to move or dissuade people from their incorrect positions — especially if this misinformation supports the political actor’s policy positions or legislative goals (as it does in Trump’s case).”

 So if some politicians are actively working against the establishment of a well-informed citizenry, how can we apply Jefferson’s remedy?
-We will explore this remedy – and why it is struggling during this election — in the next sections.
+We will explore this remedy – and why it is struggling during this presidency — in another post.

 - 02/27/2017 – “Trump wants to brand the press as the enemy of the American people when the exact opposite is true: A free, fearless, adversarial, in-your-face press is the best friend a democracy can have.” (https://www.nytimes.com/2017/02/27/opinion/trump-archenemy-of-truth.html?_r=0)